 What is the Mandate of the National/Regional Initiatives:

-The National Business and Biodiversity Initiatives are ideally open, inclusive bodies that are designed to help raise awareness of biodiversity and sustainability issues amongst the business community and to encourage dialogue amongst stakeholders in this area.
-They also assist in helping companies in understanding and mainstreaming the goals of the Convention on Biological Diversity, its associated Protocols, the Strategic Plan for Biodiversity 2011-2020 and the associated Aichi Biodiversity Targets, as well as other relevant Conventions and international agreements as well as national and regional issues.
+The National Business and Biodiversity Initiatives are ideally open, inclusive bodies that are designed to help raise awareness of biodiversity and sustainability issues amongst the business community and to encourage dialogue amongst stakeholders.
+They also assist companies in understanding and mainstreaming the goals of the Convention on Biological Diversity, its associated Protocols, the Strategic Plan for Biodiversity 2011-2020 and the associated Aichi Biodiversity Targets, as well as other relevant Conventions and international agreements.

 The membership of the initiatives is meant to be as inclusive as possible so as to share ideas and best practices widely.
 In countries that have several different programmes, each programme can run its own activities independent of the others.
 However, all these programmes should ideally share the results of meetings and workshops with the other programmes.
 Engagement with the Government is very important, as the Initiatives are mandated to facilitate dialogue between business and other stakeholders.
 This dialogue function is therefore a key aim of the initiatives.

 What are the Roles of the Initiatives:

-In line with the COP business engagement decisions reference, and based upon practices by some existing initiatives, the National and Regional Initiatives can be involved in the following activities:
+In line with the COP business engagement decisions, and based upon practices by some existing initiatives, the National and Regional Initiatives can be involved in the following activities:

 - Helping to bring national stakeholders in business and biodiversity together to share ideas and engage in dialogue;